Firmware Architecture

 Firmware of ECU B, C and D contains six tasks:

-• The CAN Receive Task, which receives and processes CAN(-FD) message through a Stream Buffer filled by the CAN-FD peripheral Interrupt Service Routine (ISR).
+The CAN Receive Task, which receives and processes CAN messages through a Stream Buffer filled by the CAN-FD peripheral Interrupt Service Routine (ISR).

-• The Diag RX Task, which receives and process full (reconstructed) diagnostic messages through a Stream Buffer filled by the CAN Receive Task.
+The Diag RX Task, which receives and processes full (reconstructed) diagnostic messages through a Stream Buffer filled by the CAN Receive Task.

-• The Periodic Task, which is executed periodically at a specified interval (typically, 10ms).
+The main Periodic Task, which is executed periodically at a specified interval (typically, 10ms).
 It is responsible for updating various modules of the firmware.
-Periodic CAN messages are requested by this task.
+Periodic CAN message transmissions are requested by this task.

-• The Diag TX Task, which is responsible of de-constructing and sending diagnostic messages, with specified Flow Control settings.
+The Diag TX Task, which is responsible for fragmenting and sending diagnostic answers, with specified Flow Control settings.

-• The CAN Send Task, which is responsible of sending CAN(-FD) messages requested through a Stream Buffer.
+The CAN Send Task, which is responsible for sending CAN messages requested through a Stream Buffer.
 Messages may be requested by any other task that needs to communicate over CAN.

 ECU A

-With ECU A, Diagnostics may also be sent over USB instead of CAN(-FD).
+With ECU A, diagnostic commands may also be sent over USB instead of CAN.

 Architecture of firmware of ECU A.